zhigimont-k/Epam_Final_Task/README.md

 Administrator can add new services and update them.
 Administrator can also delete reviews and change users' statuses to 'admin', 'user' and 'banned'.

-Banned users get an error message when they try to sign in which means they can use the service only as guests.
+Banned users get an error message when they try to sign in which means they can use the service only as guests.</td>

---

-Technical description:
+    <td style="width:50%;"><h4>Technical description:</h4>

 Java 9